avoair/Hausdorff/README.md

 # Hausdorff
 ## In Progress
-- Replacing the definition of Scattered to directly use the embedding definition
-- Modifying the easy direction of the final proof
+- updated naming (note some names in the main file are very outdated and may not align with the objects they represent)

 ## Complete
+- Scattered order definition changed to rational embedding definition
+- Proofs throughout modified to rely only on embedding definition of scattered
 - Removed non-terminal simps
 - Updated WellOrderedCofinalSubset to conform to naming conventions
 - Completed documentation throughout all files